-Canadian Coffee Chain Tim Hortons Finally Ditches Double Cups for Hot Drinks to Reduce Waste
+Coffee Chain Tim Hortons Finally Ditches Double Cups to Reduce Waste

 The brand said the move will help eliminate 200 million cups from landfills each year.

 Double cups no more!
-After using double cups stacked on top of one another for decades, iconic Canadian coffee chain Tim Hortons has finally announced it will end the practice of “double-cupping” and start offering recyclable cardboard sleeves as an alternative for hot drinks like espresso and tea.
+After using cups stacked on top of one another for decades, iconic Canadian coffee chain Tim Hortons has finally announced it will end the practice of “double-cupping”.
+Instead they will start offering recyclable cardboard sleeves as an alternative for hot drinks like espresso and tea.

-The brand, which announced the move in a press release published on Wednesday, said it would help eliminate 200 million cups from landfills each year in an effort to become more sustainable.
+The brand, which announced the move in a press release, said it would help eliminate 200 million cups from landfills each year in an effort to become more sustainable.

 “As the biggest market leader when it comes to coffee and hot beverages in Canada, it's part of our responsibility to look at our footprint and our sustainability,” Tim Hortons’ chief marketing officer Hope Bagozzi told CTV.
 “The notion of double cupping is a big deal, and it catches attention, but it's just one of many things that we're working on.”